Economy of Venezuela: Economy data

-The following table shows the main economic indicators in 1980–2021 (with IMF staff estimates in 2022–2023).
+The following table shows the main economic indicators in 1980–2023.
 Inflation below 10% is in green.

 Currency black market

 The parallel exchange rate is what Venezuelans believe the Venezuelan currency is worth compared to the US$.
 In the first few years of Chávez's office, his newly created social programs required large payments in order to make the desired changes.
 On 5 February 2003, the government created CADIVI, a currency control board charged with handling foreign exchange procedures.
 Its creation was to control capital flight by placing limits on individuals and only offering them so much of a foreign currency.
 This limit to foreign currency led to a creation of a currency black market economy since Venezuelan merchants rely on foreign goods that require payments with reliable foreign currencies.
-As Venezuela printed more money for their social programs, the bolívar continued to devalue for Venezuelan citizens and merchants since the government held the majority of the more reliable currencies.
+As Venezuela printed more money for their social programs, the Bolívar continued to devalue for Venezuelan citizens and merchants since the government held the majority of the more reliable currencies.

 As of January 2018, the strongest official exchange rate was 1 US$ to 10 VEF while the free market exchange rate was over 200,000 VEF to 1 US$.
 Since merchants can only receive so much necessary foreign currency from the government, they must resort to the black market which in turn raises the merchant's prices on consumers.
 The high rates in the black market make it difficult for businesses to purchase necessary goods since the government often forces these businesses to make price cuts.
 This leads to businesses selling their goods and making a low profit, such as Venezuelan McDonald's franchises offering a Big Mac meal for only $1.
 Since businesses make low profits, this leads to shortages since they are unable to import the goods that Venezuela is reliant on.
 Venezuela's largest food producing company, Empresas Polar, has stated that they may need to suspend some production for nearly the entire year of 2014 since they owe foreign suppliers $463 million.
 The last report of shortages in Venezuela showed that 22.4% of necessary goods are not in stock.
 This was the last report by the government since the central bank no longer posts the scarcity index.
 This has led to speculation that the government is hiding its inability to control the economy which may create doubt about future economic data released.